Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 - Information Protection (Purview)
 - Information Protection Admins (Purview)

-For the most part, these roles have overlapping permission sets, but there are some notable differences.
+For the most part, these roles have overlapping permission sets but there are some notable differences.
 The main difference is upon assignment.
 In Azure AD, permissions assignment takes effect immediately after the next browser restart.
 In Microsoft Purview, permissions assignment may take 5-15 minutes and also requires a browser restart.
-When using PIM groups with Microsoft Purview role groups, you must take this delay into consideration.
+You must take this delay into consideration when using PIM to activate roles with Microsoft Purview role groups.

 ## The Compliance Administrator
 The Compliance Administrator has access to the following areas in Microsoft Purview: